 For working with the Delhi Visual Archive housed in the Centre for Community Knowledge (CCK), Ambedkar University, Delhi.
 The Delhi Visual Archive is a repository of the visual history of Delhi, from the nineteenth and twentieth centuries, which includes a current holding of 4,500 digitised photographs.
-This fellowship supports research that will lead to an online visual exhibition which will use various vantage points in the city to explore life around it.
-In addition to the exhibition, the grantee will also collect metadata for images/collections, which will become an important resource for future projects at the Delhi Visual Archive.
-The outcome will be a virtual exhibition.
+This fellowship supports research that will lead to a curated, online, visual exhibition which will use various vantage points in the city to explore life around it.
+The Fellow will also collect metadata for images/collections, which will become an important resource for future projects at the Delhi Visual Archive.
+The outcome of the project will include a virtual exhibition.
 The Grantee’s deliverables to IFA with the final report will be images, audio recordings, texts, and a publication.

 For a writer and a filmmaker to make a documentary film on the significance of Sufism in the lives of mofussil communities in the Awadh region of Uttar Pradesh.
 The grandfather and granddaughter pair will begin by looking at the changing perceptions of Sufism within their own family and then branch out to explore the intersection of religious belief, cultural practice and social mores in the Awadh region.